Docs

 1. What will happen to the non-recurring charges if the subscription is resumed before the end of the billing term?

-If the subscription resumes before the end of the billing term, non-recurring charges will not be invoiced right away.
-Said charges will be added to the invoice of the subscription renewal.
+If the subscription resumes before the end of the billing term, non-recurring charges are not invoiced right away.
+These charges will be added to the invoice of the subscription renewal.

 Was this article helpful?